zer0cache/matic-docs/docs/faq/staking-faq.md

 ### How to stake?

-For Staking you would need to have funds on Ethereum Mainnet.Login to Metamask on the Ethereum network using the Staking Dashboard. https://wallet.matic.network/staking
+For Staking you would need to have funds on Ethereum Mainnet.
+Login to Metamask on the Ethereum network using the Staking Dashboard. https://wallet.matic.network/staking

 ### I am unable to view the Staking tab.
 How do i access Staking?